A full-scale humanitarian crisis is unfolding as thousands have fled fighting in northern Ethiopia’s Tigray region.

 Your gift can provide malnutrition screening and emergency nutrition for children whose lives are in danger.

-A humanitarian crisis in Tigray conflict, Ethiopia began in 2020, when thousands of refugees began fleeing ongoing fighting in the region to seek safety in eastern Sudan.
+The Tigray conflict began in the Tigray region of northern Ethiopia in 2020, when thousands of refugees began fleeing ongoing fighting in the region to seek safety in eastern Sudan.

 Refugees – mostly women and children who are exhausted from walking long distances over rough terrain – have been arriving at remote border points.
 With no end in sight to the conflict, more support is urgently needed.